310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Nazuna %}
-Nnn, hnn… Yeah, maybe I will… I wanted to stay up with the kids, though…
+Mm, mm~… Yeah, maybe I will… I wanted to stay up and watch over the kids, though…

-But… my eyes keep closing all on their own… <em><th>(yawn)</th></em>
+But… my eyes keep closing all on their own… <em><th>(yawns)</th></em> ♪
 {% endbubble %}

 {% bubble Chiaki mgn %}
-Do you always sleep around this time?
+Do you always sleep around this time, Nito?
 {% endbubble %}

 {% bubble Nazuna %}
-Yeah… My dad always leaves for work real early, so… I got used to that kinda schedule…
+Yeah, I got'a habit of sleeping an’ waking up early… My dad always leaves for work real early, so I ended up followin’ along…

 An’ like they always say, “sleeping is what helps a kid grow.”
 {% endbubble %}

 {% bubble Chiaki mgn %}
-It kind of seems like you’re done growing, though… You still look the same as you did in our first year.
+It kind of seems like you’ve finished growing, though… You still look the same as you did in our first year.
 You’re so small that I sometimes forget you’re my age.
 {% endbubble %}

 {% bubble Madara %}
 Yep.
 Standing next to each other, you and I would look like a parent and their kid, Nazuna-san.
-So c’mon, go ahead and call me Mama~♪
+So c’mooon, go ahead and call me Mama~♪
 {% endbubble %}

 {% bubble Nazuna %}